awaisamin-dmc/object-detection/README.md

 # object-detection
 It is R &amp; D project for applying Computer Vision for detecting the objects.
-It is just initial project for detecting the objects using IP Camera
+It is just initial project for detecting the objects using IP Camera.
+It is just for updating the Repo